kazetsukaimiko/autonomy/README.md

 * Other stuff I can't remember

 ## How it works
-Internally Autonomy is quite event driven, although not as much as it could be.
 In a nutshell I have:
 * A DIY arcade joystick board wired into buttons on my walls
 * An Arduino 2560 MEGA connected to two 16 channel relay controllers